traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ^ RPI is running NodeJS, tensorflowjs, image recognition model

-^  ML model on the pi determines how many people it seesit
+^  ML model on the pi determines how many people it sees

 ^ sends info to an arduino.